lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 subnetworks could achieve even higher test accuracies than the original networks.

 Why is this important?
-The LTH suggests that it is not necessary to train a full-model, if only we could identify winning tickets early during training.
+The LTH suggests that it is not necessary to train a full-model, if we could only identify winning tickets early in the training process.
 If this was possible, it could save us wallets of \$\$\$ and tons of carbon emissions.